 Expand Network adapters

-Within the Device Manager, you will find a list of various hardware categories.
+You will find a list of various hardware categories within the Device Manager.
 Expand the Network adapters category by clicking on the arrow next to it.
 This will display the network adapters installed on your laptop, including the Wi-Fi adapter.

 Configuring Advanced Wi-Fi Settings